faceyspacey/babel-plugin-universal-import/README.md

 The targeted **use-case** for all this is dynamic imports where you can pass a `page` prop to the resulting component, thereby allowing you to create one `<UniversalComponent page={page} />` for a large number of your components.
 This is a major upgrade to the previous way of having to make a hash of a million async components in a wrapping component.
 You no longer have to think about *Universal Components* as anything different than your other components that use simple HoCs.

-Perhaps the most powerful part however is that it also attempts to import a separate CSS file along with js chunks for optimum chunk sizes, caching and performance.
-Look in what `Promise.all` does.
-To fulfill this mission you must be using [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) to create multiple CSS chunks for dynamic imports.

 And maybe even *cooler* to some: you don't have to do `universal(() => import())`.
 I.e. you don't have to wrap it in a function any longer when using `react-universal-component`, similar to `dynamic(import())` in Next.js...*unless of course you're making use of the extremely useful `props` argument.*